About the Board of Directors

-The Board of Trustees consists of up to 21 elected members (excluding ex officio members).
-Board seats are filled by HLAA members who shall be elected by two-thirds of the members of the Board at any official meeting of the Board.
-At least two-thirds of the trustees shall be people with hearing loss.
+The Board of Directors consists of up to 21 elected members (excluding ex officio members).
+Board seats are filled by HLAA members who are elected by two-thirds of the members of the Board at any official meeting of the Board.
+At least two-thirds of the directors are people with hearing loss.

-Ex officio members of the Board of Trustees include the executive director, one member of the founding family, the immediate past president (for one year), and others appointed by the Board.
+Ex officio members of the HLAA Board of Directors include the executive director, one member of the founding family, the immediate past president (for one year), and others appointed by the Board.

-Board members are the fiduciaries who steer the organization toward a sustainable future by adopting sound ethical and legal governance, setting policy, as well as making sure HLAA has adequate resources to advance its mission.
-A not-for-profit board helps to establish the mission and purpose of the organization; ensures effective planning; monitors and supports major programs/activities; builds and maintains a competent Board in support of the mission; ensures that management acts in a prudent and ethical manner; and, enhances the organization‘s public standing.
+Board members are the fiduciaries who steer the organization toward a sustainable future by adopting sound ethical and legal governance, setting policy, and making sure HLAA has adequate resources to advance its mission.
+A nonprofit board helps to establish the mission and purpose of the organization; ensures effective planning; monitors major programs/activities; builds and maintains a competent board in support of the mission; ensures that management acts in a prudent and ethical manner; and, enhances the organization‘s public standing.

-There are five standing committees that are responsible for the regular operations for the organization: Executive Committee, Development Committee, Nominating Committee, Finance Committee and the Audit Committee.
-Other committees include the Member Engagement and the Rocky Stone Humanitarian Award Committees.
+There are fsix standing committees of the Board: Executive Committee, Development Committee, Governance Committee, Nominating Committee, Finance Committee and Audit Committee.
+Other committees are ad-hoc committees as needed.